afrank03/prs-guideline/README.md

 > - PR is too BIG (see agreed limits bellow)
 > - PR is not following this guide

-If you have comitted your time for reviewing a PR, make sure you are doing it well.
+If you have committed your time for reviewing a PR, make sure you are doing it well.
 > - Pull the code from PR and run the app on your local environment
 > - Review code as if it's last chance to save the world.
 > - Do not skim it.
 If you started it, put some effort into it.